loopwerk/Saga/README.md

 - Remove the page title from the page body - right now it's not possible to add content between the title and the body of an article, something that I do need for my own website.
 - Add paginating support for list/tag/year writers.
 - Replace the Ink and Splash dependencies (see known limitations, below).
+- Research a way to auto-run on changes, maybe even with reloading the browser as well.
 - Docs and tests.

 ## Known limitations